AdobeDocs/campaign-classic.pt-BR/help/delivery/using/get-started-app-config.md

 ---
 title: 'Configuração do aplicativo móvel no Adobe Campaign '
-description: Saiba como start com a configuração do aplicativo móvel
+description: Saiba como iniciar a configuração do aplicativo móvel
 page-status-flag: never-activated
 uuid: aff1a4a0-34e7-4ce0-9eb3-30a8de1380f2
 contentOwner: sauviat